BabylonJS/Documentation/content/contribute/toBabylon/HowToContribute.md

 [More on using VSCode with Babylon.js](/setup/support/vsCode)

+### VSCode Extensions

+If you are using VSCode, the repository comes with a list of recommended extensions.

 ### Adding files

 When in doubt about where your files should be added then raise an issue in the Babyon.js repository or ask on the forum.